Hurricane Preparedness

 Stay Connected

-Internet service will be hit or miss during and after a storm if power goes out.
+Internet service will be hit or miss during and after a storm if the power goes out.
 But you can still read tweets via text.
 Go to your favorite accounts and subscribe to receive their tweets via text message.

-Don’t text too much during a storm though because you may run out of battery
+Don’t text too much during a storm though because you may run out of battery.

 Next tip, conserve your phone's battery